kamchatka-volcano/fcgi_responder/README.md

     return 0;
 }
 ```
-Check the `examples` directory for this and other example using Qt framework.
+Check the `examples` directory for this and other example that uses the Qt framework.

 ### Sending requests to FastCGI applications
-`fcgi_responder` library also provides `fcgi::Requester` class, which can be used to send requests to FastCGI applications.
+The `fcgi_responder` library provides a `fcgi::Requester` class that can be used to send requests to FastCGI applications.

-Inherit from `fcgi::Requester` class and implement its pure virtual methods to provide necessary functionality:
+To use it, inherit from the `fcgi::Requester` class and implement its pure virtual methods:
-    * `virtual void sendData(const std::string& data) = 0`
+- `virtual void sendData(const std::string& data) = 0`
-    * `virtual void disconnect() = 0`
+- `virtual void disconnect() = 0`

-Then, connect a socket to the listening FastCGI application and make a request by calling the `fcgi::Requester::sendRequest` method.
-Don't forget to process incoming data by passing it to `fcgi::Requester::receiveData` method.
+Once you have done that, you can connect the socket to the listening FastCGI application and make a request by calling the `fcgi::Requester::sendRequest` method.
+Be sure to process incoming data by passing it to the `fcgi::Requester::receiveData` method.

-This is a minimal example, using the standalone asio library for networking:
+This is a minimal example that uses the standalone asio library for networking:
 ```C++
 #include "asio.hpp"
 #include <fcgi_responder/requester.h>